-The sections don’t have to be keyword oriented, although sometimes they are and this will attract more attention from Google.
+The sections don’t have to be keyword oriented, although sometimes they are and this will attract more attention from Google and gain more traffic.
 It will also be easier for your audience to skim and get the idea of the article.

 #2: Make Lists

 Lists with bullet points or numbers help separate your content in a readable way.
 Most readers who are skimming down a page will stop to read a list.
 It makes the content easier to read.

 This particular post is a list style post.
 I’ve numbered the ways to make your blog more professional.
 I first wrote the post so I knew how many items I had on my list, then I created my title using the “__ Ways to…” format.

 Having a title with a number in it, such as 10 Ways to… brings in more attention from readers who are looking for a quick solution.
 They will be able to skim the article and get an idea of what your content is about because it is in an easy to read list format.